Black Politics, Reparations, and Movement Building in the Era of #45

 Final Submission Deadline: Midnight PST November 27, 2017

-SOULS only accepts unsolicited manuscripts by electronic submission.
+SOULS only accepts manuscripts by electronic submission.
 Manuscripts are peer-reviewed by members of our Editorial Working Group (EWG) and our Editorial Advisory Board (EAB), as well as other affiliated scholars.

 Upload submissions here: